martinribelotta/martinribelotta.github.io/content/projects.md

 ![](https://avatars.githubusercontent.com/u/96517772?v=4)

-The WCH risc-v processors are great, but the dependence on the oficial IDE is very problematic for old fashinist unix hackers.
+The WCH RISC-V processors are great, but the dependence on the official IDE is very problematic for old-fashioned Unix hackers.

-This project provides an (unoficial) support for WCH CH32V307 SDK that compiles all exaples.
+This project provides unofficial support for the WCH CH32V307 SDK, compiling all examples.

 ## [Application Launcher](https://gitlab.com/martinribelotta/launcher)

 This program serves as a launcher for an application suite or a set of applications with a common entry point.

-The idea behind this project is to provide a single entry point and environment management for disparate tools and programs that can work in conjunction to offer software suites.
+The idea behind this is to provide a single entry point and environment management for unrelated tools and programs that can work in conjunction to offer software suites.

+This launcher offer:

+ - Common entry point for your applications
+ - User defined environment and PATH management (you can specify the paths relative to the launcher)
+ - Custom icons and resource management
+ - Custom command execution

 It is primarily developed to integrate third-party tools as an IDE.